 - Apply proper weather-stripping to exterior doors to limit access.

 Mice are even more prolific.
 While they are more susceptible to traps and poison, a mouse infestation in your house can grow to dozens in a matter of weeks, rendering home remedies ineffective.
 With health hazards on the line, do you really want infestations to continue popping back up as you get rid of one or two rodents at a time?
-Sometimes, the only thing to do is enlist the help of a professional pest control company.
+Sometimes, the only thing to do is enlist the help of a professional pest control company in Southern California.
 The safest, most effective way to deal with rodent infestations is to call in the experts - Smart Pest Control.
-Reach out to us today and get on your way to having a rodent-free home.
+Reach out to us today for rodent control services in Costa Mesa.